Duration

-The Graduate Certificate in Child and Family Health Nursing aims to provide students with a sound understanding of child and family health nursing practice within a legal, moral and ethical framework that reflects current models of care, government policy, and practice initiatives.
+The Graduate Certificate in Child and Family Health Nursing aims to provide students with a sound understanding of child and family health nursing practice within a legal, moral, and ethical framework that reflects current models of care, government policy, and practice initiatives.
 Nurses working, or intending to work, in the specialty of child and family health require a clear understanding of primary health care, health promotion, parent-infant attachment, and the social determinants of health.
 Students will explore family dynamics and the importance of connections between the child, family, and community.

 The quality of early relationships and the environment in which a child is raised significantly affects their mental health and well-being.
 Using a strengths-based, family partnership approach, child and family health nurses provide psychosocial and practical support and guidance to new parents while building capacity in their parenting skills.